RoBaertschi/TechnicalCreation/README.md

 ## Blocks:
 ### Solar Panel

-Produces 10 Energy per Tick and can store 20000 Energy.
+Produces 3 On Day Energy per Tick and can store 20000 Energy.